mfranciscojr/100-Days-Of-Cloud/Journey/001/Readme.md

 In AWS you apply the concept of least privilege access, don't give more permissions than a user needs.

-### :computer: Hands on Lab - IAM Users and Groups
+### :computer: Hands on Lab - IAM Users and Groups via GUI

 Required: